-- The Target of Evaluation (TOE): the fully qualified identifier of the product as evaluated. - The Security Target (ST), describing the security features, claims, and assurances of the product. - The conformance result of the evaluation. - The Protection Profile to which the product is conformant. - The organizations and individuals participating in the evaluation.
+- The TOE: the fully qualified identifier of the product as evaluated. - The Security Target (ST), describing the security features, claims, and assurances of the product. - The conformance result of the evaluation. - The Protection Profile to which the product is conformant. - The organizations and individuals participating in the evaluation.